-The infographics presented below shows detailed information about the Chinese gold market, which has attracted a lot of attention worldwide because of its fast growth.
-As long as investment options in China are limited due to the economic policies, gold is being seen as the safe investment for private investors, companies and banks alike.
+The infographics presented below show detailed information about the Chinese gold market, which has attracted a lot of attention worldwide because of its fast growth.
+As long as investment options in China are limited due to the economic policies, gold is being seen as a safe investment for private investors, companies, and banks alike.
 The government is also increasing its gold reserves, which may have reached 5,000 tonnes by now.

 The demand for gold in China surges.
-For example, in 2013 37 tonnes of gold coins were minted in China, Chinese buyers represent 15% of the global demand.
+For example, in 2013, 37 tonnes of gold coins were minted in China, and Chinese buyers represented 15% of the global demand.
 China mined 428.16 tonnes of gold in 2013, which was 10% more than in the previous year.
 Chinese mining companies are also expanding worldwide, trying to place their feet in many countries, from Kyrgystan to Brazil.